Skip to main content Skip to footer

 - you have a sufficient knowledge of the English language and culture (unless over 64 or otherwise exempt);

-- you intend, if you become naturalised, to live either in the UK or abroad in Crown service; and
+- you intend, if you become naturalised as a British citizen to live either in the UK or abroad in Crown service; and

-- you meet either the three- or five-years residence requirements.
+- you meet either the three or five-year residence requirements relating to British citizenship.

 If you would like to naturalise as a British citizen, you will need to show that you: